jorvlan/open-visualizations/README.md

 - R (.rmd)

 # Interactive tutorials
-Both Python tutorials are directly available through Binder.
+Both Python tutorials and the R tutorial are directly available through Binder.
 Click on the Binder launcher to open them!

+NOTE: if you want to open the R tutorial in RStudio, you'll have to select RStudio within the Jupyter environment by - inside the R folder - clicking: 'new' -> 'RStudio'.
+This will open RStudio in Binder.

 # Background
 The idea behind the ‘open-visualizations’ repository stems from the fact that (open) science - in general - lacks ‘fully’ transparent and robust visualizations, i.e., figures have always some form of ‘hidden-data’.
 To overcome this issue, I created this repository.
 Some of the work in R is inspired by work from Allen et al. (2019)(https://github.com/RainCloudPlots/RainCloudPlots)